zieglben/humanrobotretreat/README.md

 ### Set Up Instructions

 > **Important:**
-> Since the implementation of the Mini-Pupper 2 that we used was stored locally on the CHARISMA Lab's robot, please refer to [MangDang Robotics Club's public Github repository](https://github.com/mangdangroboticsclub) for instructions on how to set up the robot.
+> Since the implementation of the Mini-Pupper 2 that we used was stored locally on the CHARISMA Lab's robot, please refer to the [Stanford Quadruped implementation on the MangDang Robotics Club Github](https://github.com/mangdangroboticsclub/StanfordQuadruped) for instructions on how to set up the robot.
 Each of the programs is run using Python 3.

 # Next Steps